OfficeDev/office-js-docs/reference/requirement-sets/excel-api-requirement-sets.md

 ## Copy worksheets

-Using the worksheet copy APIs, you can copy the data and format of from one worksheet to a new worksheet within the same workbook and reduce the amount of data transfer needed.
+Using the worksheet copy APIs, you can copy the data and format from one worksheet to a new worksheet within the same workbook and reduce the amount of data transfer needed.

 ## Handle ranges with ease